 Maybe you’ve had similar thoughts to me at times, when I look at the bills that I need to pay off, only to add with a note of despair – “and there’s still Christmas to contend with!”
 Wait – contend with?
 How did this happen?
 Christmas is the time when Christians remember and celebrate the coming of Jesus into the world.
 It should be a time of joy and (nerd that I am) theological reflection (what better time to learn about the doctrine of the incarnation and read a little Athanasius?).

 Shouldn’t all this be a blessing to us?
 Instead it has become a contributor to poverty, family bust ups, alcohol abuse and domestic violence.
 If you’re a Christian, there’s a special kind of offensiveness about this, a real disrespect and disregard.
-The celebration of the humble birth of the Son of God into a poor family, few gifts to speak of, little worldly acclaim at the time, has been transformed into a frantic orgy of spending, consumption, exploitation, greed and commercialism to the point where people will undermine the well-being of their family to take part in the gruesome game.
+The celebration of the humble birth of the Son of God into a working class family, few gifts to speak of, little worldly acclaim at the time, has been transformed into a frantic orgy of spending, consumption, exploitation, greed and commercialism to the point where people will undermine the well-being of their family to take part in the gruesome game.

 Oh, and visit http://www.buynothingchristmas.org/